How producer and engineer Adam Moseley built a legacy that started at London’s legendary Trident Studios to working with today’s hardware and plugins

 Mixing, from Moseley’s perspective, is a multidimensional experience.
 The first time he listens to a song before he begins mixing, he maps out an audio visual “drawing” in his head.

 “In my mind, I visualize a drawing of the shapes, colors, and positions of the sounds and the perspective of where they are in the eventual mix and how they move,” he says.
 “That gives me a clear blueprint of where I want the production and mix to go.
 I love taking a sound and bringing it forward to let it do its thing, and then letting it slip away to make room for something else.
-It’s what I experienced and learnt in my first mixing sessions with Rush.”
+It’s what I experienced and learned in my first mixing sessions with Rush.”

 Moseley likens this sonic trick to a magician’s sleight of hand.
 By sculpting sounds through Trident’s defined EQ, he says, he can manipulate where the listener’s attention goes—maximizing the auditory impact of his mixes.
 He refers to this phenomenon as shape-shifting, a concept spawned from the dynamic approach to mixing he learned at Trident.